ansible-collections/ibm_zos_cics/docs/source/modules/transaction_dump.rst

 Synopsis
 --------
 - Allocates the two \ `transaction dump <https://www.ibm.com/docs/en/cics-ts/6.1?topic=sets-defining-transaction-dump-data>`__\  data sets used by a CICS® region.
-- They are referred to as transaction dump data set A and transaction dump data set B.
+- The two data sets are referred to as transaction dump data set A (DFHDMPA) and transaction dump data set B (DFHDMPB).